psmgeelen/etaai/ReadMe.md

 the picture.
 The callback is a JSON with the predictions and the power that was consumed to make this happen.

-The API documentation can be found here //// link to swagger
+The interactive Swagger API documentation can be found when spinning up the service.
+The default address would be `127.0.0.1:8000`.
+The OpenAPI documentation can then be found under at the `/docs` endpoint: `127.0.0.
+1:8000/docs`.

 ### Do you wan to setup a service like this one for yourself?
 Then you can!
 Please note that this platform was implemented using: